magento/pagebuilder-docs/docs/breakpoints/how-to-use-viewports.md

-# How to use breakpoints
+# How to use viewports

 Page Builder provides three ways to create responsive content using viewports: